 Detroit Red Wings Logo

-After activating the game in Motor City, club owner James Norris chose a red-winged wheel for the emblem.
-This option has a double meaning.
-First, it highlights the city’s importance as a center for the automotive industry.
-Second, it conveys the team’s close ties to Detroit.
-As a result, the new symbol has stood the test of time and is still in use today.
+Revitalizing the game in Motor City, club owner James Norris chose a red-winged wheel as the emblem.
+This version has a dual meaning.
+First, it emphasizes the city’s importance as the center of the automotive industry.
+Second, it conveys the team’s close connection with Detroit.
+As a result, the new symbol has stood the test of time and is still in use.

-The club logo is laconic and does not contain anything superfluous.
-It looks like a car wheel, in the center of which are wings, like a Pegasus.
-Although only one wing is visible, the upper part’s high double line indicates that they are paired.
-The bottom piece of the wheel and feathers are colored red; everything else is white.
-Nowadays, the winged wheel is extremely famous and recognizable in hockey.
+The club’s logo is concise and contains nothing superfluous.
+It resembles a car wheel, the center of which is a set of wings, like Pegasus.
+Although only one wing is visible, the high double line at the top indicates that they are paired.
+The lower part of the wheel and feathers are painted red; everything else is white.
+Today, the winged wheel is extremely famous and recognizable in hockey.

 Font and Colors